-No matter what kind of vehicle you drive or which tyres you choose, fuel efficiency and safety are effected by whether your tyres are correctly inflated.
+No matter what kind of vehicle you drive or which tyres you choose, vehicle efficiency and safety are affected by whether your tyres are correctly inflated.

 Your vehicle’s handling, cornering, acceleration, braking and wet grip are all impaired if your tyres aren’t inflated to the right pressure.
 If you have under-inflated tyres you’re more likely to have a dangerous blowout.

 When your tyres are under-inflated, the contact patch with the road surface is concentrated towards the two outer edges of the tread.
 This leads to rapid wear on the shoulders, and reduces the life of your tyres.

 - Different vehicles need different levels of tyre pressure.
 You can find the correct pressure for your vehicle on a plate inside the driver's door, the fuel flap or in your vehicle handbook.
 You can also use our tyre pressure tool.

 - Tyres lose air pressure naturally - about 1 to 2 psi per month (3 to 6%).
 Check your tyre pressure at least once a month and before long journeys.

 - Check the pressure when your tyres are cold - so when you’ve travelled less than 3 km.